Systems Information and Help

 The unset option removes unwanted criteria from your system.
 Choose all the categories you want to remove by ticking the boxes to the left hand side then press Go to be taken to a confirmation screen.
 After confirming, you will return to the main System Builder screen and your specifications will have been amended.

 Digger Function Help

 The primary difference between the Fullset and Digger functions is you can analyse multiple categories with the digger.
-By taking the existing system criteria you have already set and analysing your chosen categories we can instantly create a report to help us analyse and spot horse racing trends or patterns.
+By taking the existing system criteria you have already set and analysing your chosen categories you can instantly create a report to help analyse and spot horse racing trends or patterns.
 This is done by bracketing data into segments, for some of the categories this is straightforward (such as jockey) as the programme can simply separate by each criteria type, for others (such as odds) a more complicated behind the scenes procedure is required in order to provide meaningful stats.

 Lets take an example to show what the digger does.
 If you had set your existing criteria as trainers Richard Hannon or Aidan OBrien & jockeys Richard Hughes or Johnny Murtagh and chose to break down (dig) by Going/Track/Distance what you would be searching on is -

 When starting the digger you need to choose between 2 and 5 categories and apply settings to two important factors.
 Sort By which stipulates the order data will be displayed to you and Min Qualifiers, which tells HorseRaceBase the number of qualifying horses (those who match all criteria) required before it should be included in the output.